vmware-tanzu/tanzu-cli/hack/apt/README.md

 Note that it is the second `apt` directory that must be uploaded.
 You can do this manually.
 Once uploaded, the Tanzu CLI can be installed publicly as described in the next section.

+The above procedure applies just as much to the `tanzu-cli-unstable` packages.

 ## Installing the Tanzu CLI

 ```bash